Cleric-K/FlySkyRxFirmwareRssiMod/README.md

 * A8S
 * 8A

-These receivers have knowledge of RSSI (as it can be seen from the telemetry values at the transmitter side) but they do not make it available to the Flight Controller.
+These receivers (except A8S and 8A) have knowledge of RSSI (as it can be seen from the telemetry values at the transmitter side) but they do not make it available to the Flight Controller.

-This modification injects the Signal Strength value into one of the channels (most commonly channel 14) which are then read by the Flight Controller.
+This modification injects the Signal Strength value into one of the channels (most commonly channel 14) which is then read by the Flight Controller.
 All protocols (IBUS, SBUS and PPM) are supported (see below for an important note on PPM).

 ## Signal Strength